lvgl/lvgl/docs/details/base-widget/coord.rst

 -  pixel: Simply a position in pixels.
 An integer always means pixels.
    E.g. :cpp:expr:`lv_obj_set_x(btn, 10)`
--  percentage: The percentage of the size of the object or its parent (depending on the property). :cpp:expr:`lv_pct(value)` converts a value to percentage.
+-  percentage: The percentage of the size of the Widget or its parent (depending on the property). :cpp:expr:`lv_pct(value)` converts a value to percentage.
 E.g. :cpp:expr:`lv_obj_set_width(btn, lv_pct(50))`
--  :c:macro:`LV_SIZE_CONTENT`: Special value to set the width/height of an object to involve all the children.
+-  :c:macro:`LV_SIZE_CONTENT`: Special value to set the width/height of an Widget to involve all the children.
 It's similar to ``auto`` in CSS.
    E.g. :cpp:expr:`lv_obj_set_width(btn, LV_SIZE_CONTENT)`.

 .. _coord_boxing_model: